 Visiting Writing Program Director

-In addition to my main teaching positions I have taught developmental, transfer-level, and graduate classes at UC Berkeley, CSU Maritime, Berkeley City College, Merritt College, the College of Marin, Foothill College, Santa Clara University and Johns Hopkins University (CTY).
+In addition to my main teaching positions I taught developmental, transfer-level, and graduate classes at Berkeley City College, Merritt College, the College of Marin, Foothill College, Santa Clara University and Johns Hopkins University (CTY).

 For a full list of classes taught go here.

 Pingback: poetry is bliss | anne f walker